Ninzi/Antonino-N26-Case-Study/README.md

 <h4>Pre-requisites</h4>
 Once created the new dev org please complete these pre-requisite steps:

-  1) Activate the Multi Currencies setting (Setup --> Company --> Edit --> Activate Multiple Currencies)
+  1) Activate the Multi Currencies setting (Setup --> Company --> Edit --> Activate Multiple Currencies --> Select EUR as default currency)
+  2) Add new currencies (Setup --> Manage Currencies --> New --> Add GBP currency (and EUR if it's not already there)
-  2) Submit a cache trial request (Setup -->  Platform Cache --> Request Trial Capacity button)
+  3) Submit a cache trial request (Setup -->  Platform Cache --> Request Trial Capacity button)

 <h4>Data load</h4>
 See csv files in the repository to upload the following records: